-Jonathan Moss is an associate in the Business Trial Practice Group in the firm's Los Angeles office.
-He is also a member of the firm's Hospitality Practice Team.
+Jonathan Moss is a senior associate in the Business Trial Practice Group in the firm's Los Angeles office.
+He is also a member of the firm's Energy and Hospitality Practice Teams.

 Areas of Practice